- Things To Do

 Get involved in satisfying and educational hands-on wildlife conservation projects.

 Volunteers at Gray Lodge participate in a variety of special projects, most of which involve working outside.
-In all seasons, volunteers monitor and help put up wood duck nest boxes, lead nature walks, assist with nature programs for schools, staff the visitors' booth and act as part of the Gray Lodge team.
+In all seasons, volunteers monitor and help put up wood duck nest boxes, lead nature walks, assist with nature programs for schools, staff the visitors' booth, assist with restoration projects, remove non-native vegetation, contribute to the general maintenance, and act as part of the Gray Lodge team.

 Gray Lodge Clean-Up Day draws volunteers of all ages.
 Highly skilled volunteers can become part of the wildlife and habitat management programs at Gray Lodge.